Managing cash flow is vital for any small business—sometimes marking the difference between success and failure.

 Consider the services of a debt collection agency or factoring service

 You might decide that outsourcing debt-collection would be suitable for your business.
 A collection agency will take over the task of collecting from your customers and will pay you a percentage once they collect on your accounts.
 A factoring service, on the other hand, will pay you a percentage of your outstanding receivables balance and will then take over collections from your customers.
 These are short-term solutions that can help you catch up on a working capital shortage, but you need to clearly understand the percentage that you sacrifice by turning over your accounts.
 Consider the pros and cons of outsourcing this responsibility.

-Use of small claims court to recover unpaid bills
+Consider use of small claims court to recover unpaid bills

 Taking your debtors to a small claims court sends out the message that you take unpaid bills seriously, even when the amounts in question are small.